ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 -  Spot instances
 -  Dedicated Hosts

-**Reserved Instances** provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.
-In addition, when Reserved Instances are assigned to a specific Availability Zone, they provide a capacity reservation, giving you additional confidence in your ability to launch instances when you need them.
+==**Reserved Instances** provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.== In addition, when Reserved Instances are assigned to a specific Availability Zone, they provide a capacity reservation, giving you additional confidence in your ability to launch instances when you need them.

 ![img](TutorialsDojo-ReviewMode-3.assets/ri_purchase_with_zone_benefit_1.png)

 For applications that have steady state or predictable usage, Reserved Instances can provide significant savings compared to using On-Demand instances.

-Reserved Instances are recommended for:
+==Reserved Instances are recommended for:==

-\- Applications with steady state usage
+==\- Applications with steady state usage==

-\- Applications that may require reserved capacity
+==\- Applications that may require reserved capacity==

-\- Customers that can commit to using EC2 over a 1 or 3 year term to reduce their total computing costs
+==\- Customers that can commit to using EC2 over a 1 or 3 year term to reduce their total computing costs==

 **References:**